-For this assignment, you will reflect on your writing processes for the poems you've written throughout the semester, you will discuss your methods of revision, and you will examine your own growth as a poet.
-Next, you will discuss how at least two of the poets we've read or discussed this semester have influenced you, mentioning at least one poem by name and stating why it influenced you.
+For the first part of this assignment (~500 words), you will reflect on your writing processes for the poems you've written throughout the semester, you will discuss your methods of revision, and you will examine your own growth as a poet.
+For the second part, you will discuss how at least two of the poets we've read or discussed this semester have influenced you; in doing so, you must analyze at least one poem by each, including line quotations (~500 words).
 Finally, you will examine your poems as a collected body of work and discuss themes, recurring images, and/or questions that arise from them being put into proximity.
+You could consider this portion your "artist statement" (~500 words).
 Make sure that all three sections added together total at least 1,500 words.